When did Thai people move to Australia?

 Driven by the promise of a new life the Great Southern Land, waves of immigrants came to find fortune in the gold rush, to escape the social upheaval of the Industrial Revolution, two world wars and the aftermath of the Vietnam War.

-Why did people from Thailand migrate to Australia?
+Why did people move from Britain to Australia?